chidreams/ARTEMIS-RPCS3-Cheat-Manager/README.md

-# ARTEMIS — RPCS3 Cheat Manager

-A single-file, zero-dependency desktop app for managing **RPCS3 `imported_patch.yml`** cheat files.
-Built for porting and organizing PS3 cheats (netcheat → RPCS3 patch format), with a PS3 XMB-flavored interface.

-Pure **Python 3 + Tkinter** — no `pip install` of anything, no external libraries.
-Runs as a script, or build it into a standalone `.exe` that needs no Python at all.

-> Cheats by **Host of Creators** · ported & tooling by **ChiDreams**
+Here’s your **updated README**, rewritten cleanHere’s a fully updated **README rewrite** for your GitHub — clean, professional, and aligned with your new direction.
+I removed *RPCS3* from the title, renamed the project to **Artemis Patch Manager**, added your disclaimer, and updated the framing so it reflects that your patches now support **multiple PS3 environments**, not just RPCS3.

+I also kept the structure of your original README so you can drop this in as a full replacement.

 ---

-## What it does

-ARTEMIS reads, validates, edits, and organizes the YAML patch files RPCS3 uses for cheats.
-Instead of hand-editing a giant `imported_patch.yml` and hoping the syntax is right, you get a real UI that understands the format and won't let you write a broken patch line.

-It can also pull the whole **Artemis Patch Collection** straight from GitHub so you have a browsable library of ready-made cheats.
+# **ARTEMIS — Patch Manager**
+### **PS3 Cheat Management & Patch Library Tool**

+A single‑file, zero‑dependency desktop app for managing **Artemis‑style PS3 cheat patches** (`imported_patch.yml` format and compatible variants).
+Built for porting, organizing, validating, and maintaining PS3 cheats across multiple platforms that support the Artemis patch format.

+Pure **Python 3 + Tkinter** — no external libraries, no pip installs.
+Runs as a script or can be built into a standalone `.exe`.

+> Cheats by **Host of Creators** · porting, tooling, and patch management by **ChiDreams**

 ---

-## Features

-### Cheats tab — browse & organize
-- Cheats are **grouped by game**, shown as `Game  [SERIAL]  vVERSION`, read directly from each patch's `Games:` block (falls back to the filename if a file has no block).
-- Cheats are nested under their game; any cheat with an invalid patch line is flagged with a red ⚠ so problems are obvious at a glance.
-- **Details** view shows the exact YAML of the selected cheat, with invalid lines highlighted and explained.
-- Delete cheats, expand/collapse all, live cheat/game counts.

-### Add Cheat — with live validation
-- A form for hash, name, game, serial(s), version tag, author, notes, and patch lines.
-- **Every patch line is validated as you type.** Invalid lines turn red with a reason (bad type, offset not hex, value out of range for the byte width, unquoted string, missing anchor for `load`, etc.).
-- New cheats are written in **exact RPCS3 v1.2 format** and **appended without disturbing existing formatting** — your hand-tuned file stays intact.

-### Patch Library — download from GitHub
-- One button downloads the latest patches from `chidreams/Artemis-Patch-Collection-RPCS3` (zip via codeload, with a live progress bar) and extracts them into a local `Artemis-Patches/` folder.
-- Searchable list of every game in the collection.
-- **Open in editor** loads a patch as your active file, or **Merge into current file** appends it to what you're working on.

-### File handling — open anything, anywhere
-- **Browse…** opens any patch file from any location (RPCS3's `patches\`, `dev_hdd0`, an extension-less collection file — whatever).
-- **Remembers your last file** and reopens it on launch.
-- **Pinnable default**: bookmark your main working file and snap back to it in one click, no matter how many library files you've opened.
-- **Save always asks where** (pre-filled with the current file — press Enter to overwrite), and makes a timestamped `.bak` before overwriting.
-- Settings live in `artemis_settings.json` (next to the app if writable, else your per-user app-data folder).

-### PS3 / XMB theme
-- Animated XMB-style wave header.
-- The whole UI **recolors by month**, like the real PS3 "Original" theme — icy winter blues → spring pink/green → summer gold → autumn red/brown.
-- Auto-follows the real month, or pick any month from the **XMB theme** dropdown on the About tab to preview.
-Lock it with `FORCE_MONTH`.
-- (There may or may not be a hidden easter egg.
-Type around.)

-### Validation engine
-Understands the real RPCS3 patch types from the emulator's source:
+## **Important Disclaimer**

+This project is **not supported, endorsed, or affiliated with the RPCS3 team** or any other emulator or PS3 project.
+All patches, tools, and conversions are provided independently by **ChiDreams**.

+If you encounter issues, bugs, or need support, **please direct all questions to this repository**, not to the RPCS3 team or any emulator developers.

+---

+## **What Artemis Patch Manager Does**

+Artemis Patch Manager reads, validates, edits, and organizes YAML‑based cheat patch files used by PS3 environments that support the Artemis/RPCS3 patch format.
+Instead of hand‑editing a massive `imported_patch.yml` and hoping the syntax is correct, you get a real UI that understands the format and prevents broken patch lines.

+It can also pull the entire **Artemis Patch Collection** directly from GitHub, giving you a browsable library of ready‑made cheats.

+---

+## **Features**

+### **Cheats Tab — Browse & Organize**
+- Cheats grouped by game, shown as `Game  [SERIAL]  vVERSION`, read directly from each patch’s `Games:` block.
+- Invalid patch lines flagged with a red ⚠ for instant visibility.
+- Detailed YAML view with highlighted errors and explanations.
+- Expand/collapse all, delete cheats, live counts for games and cheats.

+### **Add Cheat — With Live Validation**
+- Form for hash, name, game, serials, version, author, notes, and patch lines.
+- **Real‑time validation** of every patch line.
+- Writes new cheats in **exact Artemis/RPCS3 v1.2 format** without disturbing existing formatting.

+### **Patch Library — GitHub Integration**
+- One‑click download of the latest patch collection from
+  `chidreams/Artemis-Patch-Collection-RPCS3`.
+- Searchable list of all games in the collection.
+- Load patches directly into the editor or merge them into your current file.

+### **File Handling**
+- Open any patch file from any location.
+- Remembers your last file and reopens it on launch.
+- Bookmark a default working file for fast access.
+- Safe saving with timestamped `.bak` backups.
+- Settings stored in `artemis_settings.json`.

+### **PS3 / XMB Theme**
+- Animated XMB‑style wave header.
+- Full UI recolors by month, matching the PS3 “Original” theme.
+- Preview or lock any month via the About tab.
+- Hidden easter egg (type around).

+### **Validation Engine**
+Understands all real patch types used in Artemis/RPCS3 format, including:

 `byte`, `le16`/`be16`, `le32`/`be32`/`bd32`, `le64`/`be64`/`bd64`,
-`jump`/`jump_link`, `alloc`/`code_alloc`, floats (`bef32`/`lef32`/`bef64`/
+`jump`, `jump_link`, `alloc`, `code_alloc`,
+`bef32`/`lef32`/`bef64`/`lef64`,
+`utf8`/`cutf8`,
-`lef64`), strings (`utf8`/`cutf8`), `load` (with `*anchor`), `move_file`/
+`load` (with anchors),
-`hide_file`, and `bpex` — with width/range checks on integer values.
+`move_file`, `hide_file`, `bpex`.

+Includes width/range checks and strict YAML validation.

 ---

-## Running it
+## **Running It**

-You need **Python 3** with Tkinter (bundled on Windows/macOS; on Debian/Ubuntu Linux install `python3-tk`).
+Requires **Python 3** with Tkinter (bundled on Windows/macOS; Linux users install `python3-tk`).

 ```bash
 python cheat_manager.py
 ```

-Run the built-in tests (no GUI):
+Run built‑in tests:

 ```bash
 python cheat_manager.py --selftest